chaochaowong/domainCalling/ReadMe.md

 # domainCalling

-_domainCalling_ is a R/Bioconductor package, and it has been tested on R 3.4.0/Bioc 3.5.
-This package is designed for detection of broad range of non-coding transcripts (from total RNA-seq) or binding regions, particularly from CutAndRun-seq (CAR-seq) data.
+The _domainCalling_ package is a R/Bioconductor package, and it has been tested on R 3.4.0/Bioc 3.5.
+This package detects broad range of non-coding transcripts (from total RNA-seq) or binding regions, particularly from CutAndRun-seq (CAR-seq) data.

 ### Requirement
 You need the _csaw_, _edgeR_ and _ChIPseeker_ packages.
-A TxDb and a compatible org.xx.db package for annotation.
+A TxDb and compatible BSgome org.xx.db package for annotation.

 # Using _csawDomainCalling()_
 This function uses window-based counting method provided by the _csaw_ package.
 It first counts reads overlapping with a